MostAwesomeDude/website/cst.rst

  * Hackabot.
 I didn't write this, and I don't need to write anything else for it.
 Mike's maintaining it and doing just fine.
  * Gallium r300 driver.
 Dave and Marek are maintaining r300g *de facto*.
  * Kong.
 Nothing more to write, I think.
+Additionally, I don't care about it anymore.
  * Tiger.
 Ditto.
- * Dioxide.
-Porting the last of it to CSound right now, and once that's done, further development probably won't affect the old codebase.
  * alsa-patch-bay.
-I have no contact from original upstream, no contact from distros that don't have it, etc. Might change at some point.
+I have no contact from original upstream, no contact from distros that don't have it, etc. The Fedora bug's started moving again.
  * utripper.
 It's just sitting there, really.
+Talk with the John guys indicates that there might not be much optimization possible, and more modern trippers seem to be doing GPU-based stuff.
  * magicpoint.
 Did a lot of work, but it's still not to the point where I would make a new release of it.
 Maybe someday when I have a lot more time and the gumption to rewrite some of the worst parts.
  * ttk.
 Meh.
+There's no longer any point to this.
  * Pydra. http://pydra-project.osuosl.org/ and
    http://code.osuosl.org/projects/pydra
  * fsv.
 What was I thinking?
 It needs to be ported to GTK+2.